 awe before the monstrous mystery that is existence.

 This mystical function awakens in a person the awareness that he or she is one with the universe and that all people are of the same consciousness, a transcendental and mysterious presence that is beyond description, beyond words.
 This function invites the individual to say “yes” to life’s terrible beauty without exception.
 It enables the individual to look into unimaginably vast and inhospitable night sky and feel he or she has a place in it.
-You cannot say “yes” to only part of life, only that part you agree with or that is agreeable to you, but you must say “yes” to all of it, to all of its benefits and liabilities.
+You cannot say “yes” to only part of life, to only that part you agree with or that is agreeable to you.
+You must say “yes” to all of it, to all of its benefits and liabilities.

 The second function of mythology is to present an image of the cosmos, an image of the universe